 I use this Fat Daddio's cake pan, but an 8-inch springform pan also works.

-Also, a silicone spatula also comes in handy for scraping every last bit of batter from the bowl.
+Also, a silicone spatula comes in handy for scraping every last bit of batter from the bowl.

 Ingredients

-- oil - choose a neutral-tasting oil such as canola or grapeseed.
+- oil - Choose a neutral-tasting oil such as canola or grapeseed.

 Selecting a Yogurt